 Whether you run a lawn service or own a large property that requires a lot of yard work, debris loaders let you finish big jobs fast.

 As you prune, trim, mow, and whack, you're creating various styles of yard waste.
-That waste gets consolidated by leaf blowers, tow-behind lawn sweepers, litter vacuums, and other contraptions.
+You can gather that debris with leaf blowers, lawn sweepers, and other lawn care tools.

 But once you collect and consolidate all of that waste, where do you put it?
 That large pile of leaves, twigs, wind-blown garbage, and grass clippings eventually needs to be put in its place.

-In addition to sucking up debris and discharging it into a collection truck/bin, debris loaders also feature impellers that reduce the debris to a small mulch.
+In addition to sucking up debris and discharging it into a collection truck or bin, debris loaders also feature impellers that reduce the debris to a small mulch.

 These impellers reduce how frequently you need to empty your truck or trailer, and they make organic debris reusable as winter mulch for gardens and flower beds.

-However, if you want to save truck and trailer space, you can use a tailgate hanger kit to mount the debris loader directly to the tailgate of your truck or debris trailer.
-In most cases, mounting your debris loader to the tailgate of your trailer will be your best option.
-It'll free up room elsewhere, keep the loader aimed directly into the debris trailer, and you can leave it mounted there all season long.
+If you want to save truck and trailer space, you can use a tailgate hanger kit to mount the debris loader directly to the tailgate of your truck or debris trailer.

 A hanger kit allows you to mount your debris loader to the tailgate of a truck or trailer.
 Mounting it on the tailgate of your debris trailer makes it easy to position the discharge chute so that all debris is directed into the trailer.